Tuesday, May 14, 2013

 Congratulations to Mr. Cueto and his students at Strathcona Elementary School.
 They celebrate student successes through the 7 universal values of courage, humility, honesty, love, wisdom, respect and truth.
 At Strathcona, they value and focus on students to exemplify examples of that particular value and teachers acknowledge two students in their class in a whole school assembly.

 The centre piece of their assembly is a student-produced film that gives the entire school community examples of that value.
-Students at Strathmillan School also produce videos in different subject areas to represent their understanding of curriculum outcomes.
+Students at Strathcona School also produce videos in different subject areas to represent their understanding of curriculum outcomes.

 Friday, April 26, 2013